k1yrix/tigers-auto-mirror/README.md

 repository for mirroring posts from the detroit tigers's X account to here via. [sportsbots.xyz](https://sportsbots.xyz) over at mastodon.

-I would usually have this activated during the offseason where there isn't much demand for manual monitoring and posting.
+I would usually have this activated during the offseason where there isn't much demand for manual monitoring and posting, but sometimes I may activate it where its necessary.

 ## credits